 The Thames Tunnel

 When it first opened in 1843 the Thames Tunnel was described as the Eighth Wonder of the World.
-People came from far and wide to see it, such was the pulling power of the first tunnel to be built with a tunnelling shield under a navigable river.
+People came from far and wide to see the first tunnel under a river anywhere in the world.

 The Need For A Tunnel